taruntiwarihp/TarunTiwariHp/README.md

 * ⚡ Fun fact: I know how to make Maggi in 1 min☕
 <hr style="border: 2px solid red;" />

-Follow me here for more updates 😄
+Follow me here for more updates. 😄

 * 📫 How to reach me: